bacoords/feeds/README.md

 Try it out on WordPress Playground: [Playground](https://playground.wordpress.net/?blueprint-url=https://github.com/bacoords/feeds/blob/main/assets/blueprints/blueprint.json)

-## Installation

-1. Clone or download the plugin to your `wp-content/plugins` directory
-2. Run `composer install` in the plugin directory to install dependencies
-3. Run `npm install && npm run build` to build the frontend assets
-4. Activate the plugin in WordPress

 ## Features

 - **Feed Management**: Add, delete, refresh, and manage RSS feed subscriptions with status monitoring